Mal Michael

-Malcolm Robert Michael (born 24 June 1977) is a Papua New Guinean-born former Australian rules footballer.
-He is notable for his successful professional career in the Australian Football League.
-In a career spanning 238 games and three clubs in two Australian states he is best known as a triple premiership full-back with the Brisbane Lions.
+Malcolm Robert Michael (born 24 June 1977) is a Papua New Guinean-born former Australian rules footballer who played 238 games in the Australian Football League with Collingwood, Essendon and the Brisbane Lions, including three premierships playing at full-back for the Lions.
 Michael is recognised as being one of the best Queensland produced Australian rules footballers of all time, being named on the AFL Queensland Team of the 20th Century.

 He is possibly the only Australian rules footballer who is better known in a country other than Australia, maintaining a high profile in Papua New Guinea, and he is credited by many to have inspired the boom in playing numbers of Australian rules football in Papua New Guinea.
 In April 2009, The Guardian described him as one of Papua New Guinea's "living national icons", along with politician Michael Somare and philosopher Bernard Narokobi.

 Early life

 Michael was born in Papua New Guinea.
 His mother, Alice, is from Delena, Central Province, in Papua New Guinea.
 His father, Peter, is a Melbourne-born civil engineer who moved to Papua New Guinea in the 1970s and founded the Bomana Football Club.
 The family moved to Brisbane when Michael was 3-years-old.
 He played junior football with the Kenmore Bears and attended Kenmore South State School and St Peters Lutheran College.

 As a teenager, Michael was recruited by Queensland Australian Football League club Morningside.
 While at that club he was invited to train with the Brisbane Bears Australian Football League (AFL) club, with a view to potentially drafting him.
 He was later drafted by Collingwood to their rookie list in 1996.